-Based on university enrolment data, we estimate that 28% of Australian university students, or 436,000 people, are studying for a STEM degree.
-The largest fields are Natural and Physical Sciences (8.6% of all students), Engineering (7.8%) and Information Technology (7.5%).
-Business courses have been excluded from this particular calculation.
+Based on enrolment data, 28% of Australian university students, or 436,000 people, are studying for a STEM degree.
+The largest fields are Natural and Physical Sciences (8.6% of students), Engineering (7.8%) and Information Technology (7.5%).

 Science is the largest and most diverse STEM field.
 The "S" in STEM covers dozens of disciplines, from agricultural science to zoology.
 Online science courses are available except where lab work or field work are essential for learning.